Euron Greyjoy by Amok©

 At the outset of Greyjoy's Rebellion, Euron concocted a plan to sail into Lannisport and burn the Lannister fleet at anchor.
 The Iron Fleet, commanded by Euron's brother Victarion, followed the plan and successfully destroyed the westerlands' naval force.

 Some time after the war, in 297 AC, Euron was sent away from the Iron Islands by Lord Balon as punishment for seducing or raping Victarion's salt wife, and he was warned never to return while Balon was alive.
 Victarion wanted to kill Euron and would have if not for the taboo against kinslaying.
 Euron has several bastard children but does not have any regard for any of them.
 One such boy is ten years old with woolly hair and skin the color of mud.

 Since Euron's banishment, the Silence has sailed, pillaged, and raped all over the known world.
 Euron boasts to have travelled to Asshai and even sailed the Smoking Sea and walked the smoking ruins of Valyria.
 Euron also claims to have owned a dragon egg which a Myrish wizard was unable to hatch.
 The Crow's Eye alleges he tossed the egg into the sea during one of his foul moods.

 A Clash of Kings

 A Storm of Swords

-News comes to Robb Stark, King in the North, via the captain of the Myraham that Euron returned to Pyke upon the death of his brother Balon, King of the Isles and the North, and claimed the Seastone Chair.
-Lord Sawane Botley objected to his claim and Euron had him drowned in a cask of seawater.
+News comes to Robb Stark, King in the North, via the captain of the Myraham that Balon Greyjoy, King of the Isles and the North, fell to his death from Pyke.
+Euron returned to Lordsport and claimed the Seastone Chair.
+Lord Sawane Botley objected to his claim, however, so Euron had him drowned in a cask of seawater.

 A Feast for Crows